yanj-github/dpctf-test-runner/tools/wave/docs/rest-api/sessions-api/event-types.md

 }
 ```

-- **path**: The path of the test, relative to the DPCTF Test Runner root
+- **path**: The path of the test, relative to the SMTS Devices Test Runner root
 - **title**: The name of the test
 - **description**: A description of the test
 - **params**: A key-value object containing all query parameters and its values